 Under Shattuck’s guidance, the Botanic Garden was established in 1878, and the first head gardener employed.
 Construction of the Talcott Greenhouse complex was completed in 1899, with the stated purpose of adding the needed opportunity for a broader range of botanical study.

-Two goals stand out consistently in the horticultural history of Mount Holyoke College: to increase diversity of plants on campus in order to perpetuate and expand Mary Lyon's vision of the campus as an outdoor teaching laboratory, and to arrange plants on campus in a visually pleasing manner.
-These two missions remain valid today and are the core concepts for the current Mission Statement.
+Two goals stand out consistently in the horticultural history of Mount Holyoke College: to increase the diversity of plants on campus in order to perpetuate and expand Lyon's vision of the campus as an outdoor teaching laboratory, and to arrange plants on campus in a visually pleasing manner.
+These two missions remain valid today and are the core concepts of the Botanic Garden’s mission.

 Plants are essential to life.
 Through its programs and collections, the Mount Holyoke College Botanic Garden promotes an understanding and appreciation of the botanical world by serving as a plant-based resource for education, research, conservation and inspiration.